caring for all creation

 Humor-Funny sign listing the grumpiest residents of Gila Bend, Arizona

-Retreat-high in the McDowell Mountains near my home in Scottsdale
+Retreat-high in the McDowell Mountains in Scottsdale, Arizona

 Gratitude-a powerful phrase painted on the road in Vermont near a covered bridge I once visited